JupiterOne/service-workshops/cost-savings/aws/README.md

 ## Account and Services Evaluation

-There are several other r
+There are several other areas worth addressing when performing cost anaylsis across your AWS environement.

 ### AWS Regions In Use